brittneypostma/devDocs/src/routes/blog/posts/javascript.md

 A promise is an object that represents the eventual completion or failure of an asynchronous operation.
 It will either resolve a value or a reason (error) that its rejected.

-There are 3 states of promises.
+There are 3 states of a promise.

 - \- Fulfilled
 - \- Rejected